 COMMIT-ELEMENT = inverse(scalar-op(mask , PWE ))

+When the AKM is <ANA-2>, a username is added to the Authentication frame in the Challenge Text field as described in 8.3.3.11 (Authentication frame format).
+The non-AP STA shall use its provisioned username and the AP shall use a provisioned username, if one exists, and the SSID associated with the BSSID to which the STA is authenticating if one does not exist.
+The username shall be encoded as a non-terminated ASCII string whose length shall be less than 254.

 This message shall be transmitted to the peer as described in 11.3.7 (Framing of SAE).
 The temporary secret mask may be destroyed at this point.

 Instruct the editor to modify section 11.3.5 4 as indicated: